-Except as otherwise indicated or unless the context otherwise requires, the information included in this Information Statement about the Company assumes the completion of all of the transactions referred to in this Information Statement in connection with the separation and distribution.
-Unless the context otherwise requires, references in this Information Statement to "the Company," "we," "us," "our," "our company" and "the company" refer to Yum China Holdings, Inc., a Delaware corporation, and its consolidated subsidiaries.
-References to the Company's historical business and operations refer to all of YUM's China business which will be transferred to the Company in connection with the separation and distribution.
-Unless the context otherwise requires, references in this Information Statement to "YUM" refer to Yum!
-Brands, Inc., a North Carolina corporation, and its consolidated subsidiaries other than the Company, which will continue to operate as YUM following the distribution and separation.
+Except as otherwise indicated or unless the context otherwise requires, the information included in this prospectus assumes the completion of all of the transactions referred to in this prospectus in connection with the separation and distribution.
+Unless the context otherwise requires, references in this prospectus to "Yum China," "the Company," "we," "us," "our" and "our Company" refer to Yum China Holdings, Inc., a Delaware corporation, and its consolidated subsidiaries.
+References to Yum China's historical business and operations refer to all of YUM's China business which will be transferred to the Company in connection with the separation and distribution.
+Unless the context otherwise requires, references in this prospectus to "YUM" refer to Yum!
+Brands, Inc., a North Carolina corporation, and its consolidated subsidiaries, other than the Company, which will continue to operate as YUM following the separation and distribution.
 Unless the context otherwise requires, references to "China" mean the "People's Republic of China" or "mainland China," excluding Hong Kong, Taiwan and Macau.
+Unless the context otherwise requires, references in this prospectus to "Investor" or "Investors" refer to each of and collectively, as the context requires, Pollos Investment L.P., a Cayman Islands limited partnership and affiliate of Primavera Capital Group, and API (Hong Kong) Investment Limited, an affiliate of Zhejiang Ant Small and Micro Financial Services Group Co., Ltd.